jcrist/msgspec/docs/porting/orjson.rst

 ------------

 Both ``orjson`` and ``msgspec`` are high-performance JSON libraries written in compiled languages.
-Performance is generally comparable -- for some schemas ``msgspec`` is faster, for others ``orjson`` is.
-For common message schemas things are roughly equivalent.

 There are a few reasons you might prefer ``msgspec``:

 - **Typed decoding and validation**. ``orjson.loads`` always returns plain Python builtins (``dict``, ``list``, ...).
 With ``msgspec`` you can decode directly into typed objects (``Struct``, ``dataclass``, ``TypedDict``, etc.) while validating the schema in a single pass.
-See :doc:`usage` for details.
+See :doc:`../usage` for details.

 - **Schema evolution**. ``msgspec`` has first-class support for evolving schemas over time without breaking existing clients.
-See :doc:`schema-evolution`.
+See :doc:`../schema-evolution`.

 - **Multiple protocols**. ``msgspec`` also supports MessagePack, YAML, and TOML with a consistent API, making it easy to switch between formats.